-th e units in the village : □ Licence (non-owner resident) □ Share in company title entity (non-owner resident) □ Unit in unit trust (non-owner resident) □ Rental (non-owner resident) □ Other: By agreement
+th is e units in the village Lease (non-owner resident)

+• ☐ Licence (non-owner resident)

+☐ Share in company title entity (non-owner resident)

+☐ Unit in unit trust (non-owner resident)

+Rental (non- owner resident)

+Other: By ag reement

+Α ccommodation types

-3. a 2 Number of units by commodation type and tenure y units and 18
+3. a 3.2 Number of units by accommodation type and tenure There are 18 units in the village, comprising 0 single story units and 18 units in a multi-story building with 7 levels y units and 18

 Accommodation unit Free hold Leasehold Licence Other

-Independent living unit s
+Independent living units s

 - Studio

 - One bedroom 6

 - Two bedrooms 8

 - Three bedrooms 4

 Other

 Total number of units 18

 A ccess and design

-3.3 What disability access and design features do the units and the village contain? ∠ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in ∠ some units ∠ Alternatively, a ramp, elevator or lift allows entry into ∠ all units ∠ Step-free (hobless) shower in ∠ all units ∠ Width of doorways allow for wheelchair access in ∠ all units ∠ some units ∠ Toilet is accessible in a wheelchair in ∠ all ∠ some units ∠ Other key features in the units or village that cater for people with disability or assist residents to age in place
+a 3.3 What disability access and design features do the units ∠ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in ∠ some units

+a nd the village ontain?
+3 , 1,

+Contain?
+Step-free (hobless) shower in ⊠ all units Note that the state of the s

+□ Width of doorways allow for wheelchair access in □ all units □ some units

+\square Toilet is accessible in a wheelchair in \square all \square some units

+Other key features in the units or village that cater for people with disability or assist residents to age in place

-□ None
+None

-Part 4 - Parking for residents and visitors 4.1 What car parking ☐ All units with own garage or carport separate from the unit in the village is available for residents?
+Part 4 - Parking for resi dents and visitors 4.1 What car parking ☐ All units with own garage or carport separate from the unit in the village is available for residents?
 Note from scheme operator: Car parking is either a garage located under the building or a carport at the rear of the building.
 Residents who meet the eligibility criteria for a car parking space will be required to sign a Car Space Licence Agreement, which is available from the operator.
 Restrictions on resident's car parking include: the car parking is to be used by residents only and for the purposes of parking a motor vehicle only.
 The entitlement to use a parking space is conditional on the resident owning a motor vehicle; having a current valid Qld driver licence, parking in the allocated parking space, and the resident is not to cause any damage to any property or motor vehicles in the Car Parking Area.
 Further conditions are contained in the Car Space Licence Agreement.
-4.2 Is parking in the village available for visitors? ☐ Yes ☒ No If yes, parking restrictions include Visitors must not use resident's car park spaces without the operator's consent.
+4.2 Is parking in the village available for visitors? □ Yes ⊠ No If yes, parking restrictions include Visitors must not use resident's car park spaces without the operator's consent.
 Part 5 - Planning and de evelopment 5.1 Is construction or Year village construction started: 2012 development of the village complete? ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Not applicable.
 Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 5.3 Redevelopment plan under the Is there an approved redevelopment plan for the village under the Retirement Villages Act?